adaltas/node-nikita/packages/filetypes/src/my_cnf.coffee.md

-`nikita.file.types.pacman_conf`
+`nikita.file.types.my_cnf`

-Pacman is a package manager utility for Arch Linux.
-The file is usually located in "/etc/pacman.conf".
+Write file in the mysql ini format by default located in "/etc/my.cnf".

 ## Options